miltlima/secrethor-cli/README.md

 ## License

-MIT License - see LICENSE file for details.
+Apache License - see LICENSE file for details.

 ---
 Built with ❤️ by [Milton Lima de Jesus](https://github.com/miltlima)